-For some added inspo, watch these 4 tips to keep running fun!
+For some added inspiration, watch these 4 tips to keep running fun!

 Now that we’ve got a plan, let’s make sure pain + injuries aren’t going to sideline us after Week 1!
-Having proper running form is the easiest way to avoid injuries and make running a habit, not a phase.
+Having a correct running form is the easiest way to avoid injuries and make running a habit, not a phase.
 Let’s dive in!

 Running For Beginners: Head Position

 To make sure everything is in line, we’ll start from the top and work our way down.